In the Beginning:

 WHAT DO YOU THINK about the way Noah is introduced?

-Almost everyone knows the story of Noah, but it’s easy for people to overlook some of the important details about Noah that are found in the fifth and early part of the sixth chapter of the book of Genesis.
+Almost everyone knows the story of Noah, but it’s easy for people to overlook some of the important details about Noah that are found in the fifth and early part of the sixth chapter in the book of Genesis.

 ?
 What is the prophecy associated with Noah’s birth?

+?
 Based on what you already know about Noah’s role in salvation history, how might Noah fulfill this prophecy?

 ?
 Consider why all three of Noah’s sons are named in the genealogy in this section of the Bible.

 ?
 There are two biblical precedents in which a man’s three sons are listed by their names.
-They can be found in the fourth and fifth chapters of the book of Genesis.
+They can be found in the fourth and fifth chapters in the book of Genesis.
 What are these precedents?
 (You may find it somewhat easier to see the precedents on the genealogical chart reprinted here from page 29 in the study book In the Beginning: The Book of Genesis than trying to locate them in the biblical text.
 That biblical text does explain, however, that Naamah is a daughter born into the line of Cain and not a son.
 Click to enlarge the genealogical chart.)

 ?
 Consider which precedent is a better parallel to Noah’s life.